 The Truth About Twelve-Step Programs in Recovery

-I can just hear my old boss shouting, “I drink, but I hate those goddamn programs.”
-Well, if addiction to one thing or another isn’t wreaking havoc in your life, then none of this applies to you.
+Now writing this, I can just hear my old boss shouting, “I drink, but I hate those goddamn programs.”
+Well, if addiction to one thing or another isn’t wreaking havoc in your life, then none of this applies to you, so don’t worry.

 But I’m going to defend twelve-step programs here because the creators of these programs truly understood the disease and the character defects an addict needs to work on.
 Oh, and that “medieval book” continues to offer so much wisdom.
 This is a program that provides you with a better design for living that includes responsibility, accountability, honesty, a downsized ego, an effective interdependence, and more.

-You see, a lot of what we don’t like when we arrive is exactly what gets us where we need to be.
+Some of the AA practices can feel strange, yeah, especially for someone who is new, filled with fear and plagued by social anxiety.
+However, a lot of what addicts don’t like when they first arrive is exactly what gets them where they need to be.
 We are broken when we finally seek recovery.
 For some, it’s the first time they feel they belong somewhere and have people they can relate to or who can relate to them.
 Sharing and speaking helps them overcome their social anxiety or get some control over it.
 Over time, their confidence will increase, and they will feel better about themselves, rather than unworthy or less than.
 Of course, that’s the case because drinking and drugging makes you feel less inhibited.
 They help you feel more comfortable—that is until they don’t, or they get you in precarious situations.

-I’ll be celebrating 30 years of being sober and drug free on January 17, 2026, and I have to say, it’s beautiful to watch people grow and evolve in sobriety.
-We learn how to be of service.
+So, at 30 years sober and clean, I am an advocate of what has worked for so many people, what has saved countless lives.
+It’s beautiful to watch people grow and evolve in sobriety.
+We learn how to be of service in this world.
 Many find the courage to face their traumas and demons and begin to heal in ways they never thought possible.
 Through all of that comes clarity, gratitude, and much, much more.

 IN-DEPTH BOOK REVIEW OF GRATEFUL TO BE ALIVE by Tal Gur